 - Second Fairy: Dialogue Options 2, 2, 1 and 1.

 - Third Fairy: Dialogue Options 1, 1, 2, 2, 1 and 1.

 Once done with the fairies, go to the right part of the island and set up your Bifrost to this location for the time being.
 Check on the map for the co-op quest time and return at the appropriate time for the quest, where all players will need to sing the Song of Resonance.

 Repeat this quest three times, and you’ll receive the Lullaby Island Token and the following rewards.

 |Rare Battle Engraving Recipe Selection Pouch||10|

 |High Seas Coin Chest||12 chests, each having 100 coins|

 |Crafting Recipe||Rethramis-Style Large Fountain|

-This concludes our section on Tier 1 Lost Ark Island Guide.
+This concludes our section on the Tier 1 Island Guide.
 The islands mentioned above serve as a good starting point when you start exploring the massive world of Lost Ark.
-Following these seven islands, we were able to take a 297 item level character to 461 item level.
+Following these seven islands, we were able to take a 297-item level character to 461 item level.
 After completing these islands, you will be leveled up enough to venture into the more dangerous parts of the Lost Ark and take on other islands.

 As you’ve seen above, Tier 1 islands reward you with a huge number of shards and raw materials to trade for higher-level items.
 But near the 700 item level, the costs of upgrading items will rise exponentially, at which point, it’d be more logical for you to find high-level items and equip them, rather than having to farm islands for 30 minutes only to be able to upgrade a single item.